awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-console.md

    1. In **Choose training set**, choose the training dataset that you want to use\.

-   1. In **Create test set**, choose how you want to create the test dataset, and follow the instructions\.
+   1. In **Create test set**, choose how you want to create the testing dataset, and follow the instructions\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/rekognition/latest/customlabels-dg/images/train-model.png)

 1. Choose **Train** to start training the model\.
 The project resources page is shown\.

 1. Wait until training has finished\.
 You can check the current status in the **Status** field of the **Model** section\.

+1. If training fails, read [Debugging a Failed Model Training](tm-debugging.md)\.